What is BODAQS?

 The device

 Section titled “The device”The BODAQS logger is a compact, hackable, open-source data logger you build yourself from widely available components using basic soldering skills and a 3D printer.
-It records inputs from suspension and other sensors, at up to 1000Hz, and stores the data as standard CSV files readable by almost anything.
+It records inputs from suspension and other sensors, at up to 1000Hz, and stores the data as either as a standard CSV file readable by almost anything, or a compact binary that is fast to download.
 The device can connect to wifi to allow settings to be edited or log files downloaded using any device with a web browser.

 A small OLED screen and keypad make it simple to use, and an optional handlebar-mounted button lets you tag moments of interest mid-ride — a heavy landing, a sketchy section — so they’re easy to find later.